brodziakm/maven-s3-plugin/README.md

 A simple Gradle plugin that provides a configurable action for binding Gradle AWS credentials using the default AWS credential provider chain.
 It also allows the optional specification of a profile.

-Unlike Gradle's in-built AwsImAuthentication, this can be leveraged in scenarios that require role switching.
+Unlike Gradle's in-built AwsImAuthentication, this can be leveraged in scenarios that require role switching, OIDC SSO, or other more advanced scenarios that are natively supported by the AWS SDK.

 ## Features

 Supports:
-* Default AWS provider chain credential lookup
+* The AWS Java SDK 2.x default provider chain credential lookup, along with all capabilities that it provides
-* Role switching (via AWS profiles)
+* Single Sign On via OIDC, if configured (see https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html)
 * Optional specification of AWS profile names
 * Compatible with Gradle 6.6